fonoster/routr/mods/connect/CONNECT.md

 }
 ```

-Use a Trunk resource to communicate with a SIP Gateways, SIP Providers, SBCs and send or receive calls from the PSTN.
+Use a Trunk resource to communicate with SIP Gateways, SIP Providers, and SBCs and send or receive calls from the PSTN.

 Example: